-Yes you can have this, to do this you need to deselect all pricing units and delete any custom pricing units for the order type in question.
-If you do this only one unit can be bought.
-If you need the user to be able to pay for multiple units of the same listings an order type need to be used.
+Yes, you can have this.
+To do this, you need to deselect all pricing units and delete any custom pricing units for the order type in question.
+If you do, this only one unit can be bought.
+If you need the user to pay for multiple units of the same listings, an order type needs to be used.

 Can I have a booking calendar?

 Yes, you can have a booking calendar.
 You can read more about how to enable the version that works best for you in this article.

 Can I have multiple pricing units in the same listing?

 No. Currently, the seller needs to select one of the available pricing units for a listing.
 For instance, a listing can be “per day” or “per week” but not both.

 This also means that if the seller wants to offer different prices for different pricing units, they need to create two separate listings.